 The Fiduciary Standard That Applies

-When a court appoints a conservator, it is placing someone in a position of significant responsibility.
-This statute makes the expectation clear: a conservator must act as a fiduciary, following the same standard of care that applies to trustees under Arizona law.
+When a court appoints a conservator, it gives that person major duties.
+The conservator must act as a fiduciary.
+They must follow the same standard of care that applies to trustees.

 In exercising powers, a conservator is to act as a fiduciary and shall observe the standard of care applicable to trustees as described by sections 14-10804 and 14-10806.